Wedding Photography at Arnos Vale Cemetery, Bristol

 The Newlyweds’ Exit & Confetti Photo Sequence

 After leaving the building, the wedding coordinator whisks them through the café and keeps them there until the guests assemble outside.
-I waste no time in arranging them into two lines for the couple to pass through.
+I waste no time arranging them into two lines for the couple to pass through.

 As the couple leave the building again, I take a lovely sequence of photographs of the confetti being thrown over them.